Likaz19/financepro-contact-f/PRD.md

 - **Logs**: Last 100 webhook delivery attempts stored with status, timestamp, and error details
 - **Headers**: Support for custom HTTP headers (e.g., Authorization tokens) in JSON format

+### Google Places API (Optional)
+- **Configuration**: API key stored in browser using `useKV` hook with key 'google-places-api-key'
+- **Management UI**: Accessible via "Paramètres" button, Adresses tab
+- **Loading**: Script loaded dynamically when API key is configured
+- **Language**: French language settings for appropriate localization
+- **Fields**: Requests formatted_address, address_components, and geometry from Places API
+- **Autocomplete Type**: Restricted to 'address' type for relevant suggestions
+- **Fallback**: Works as standard text input if API key not configured or load fails
+- **Security**: Client-side key storage, should be restricted by domain in Google Cloud Console

 See `API_SETUP.md` for detailed database schema and storage bucket configuration instructions.
 See `WEBHOOK_GUIDE.md` for webhook integration examples and troubleshooting.
+See `GOOGLE_PLACES_SETUP.md` for Google Places API configuration and setup guide.

 ## Design Direction
 The design should feel corporate and trustworthy with a clean, professional aesthetic that reflects financial expertise.
 Clear blue tones communicate reliability and competence, while gold accents add a touch of premium quality.
 The interface should be minimal and focused, avoiding distractions from the form completion goal.